MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 (need to connect to Yale's VPN if off campus)

+For Mac users:
 ```
 ssh beng469_my393@farnam.hpc.yale.edu (change my393 to your own NETID)
 ```
+For windows user :

-for windows user, please login to the cluster via MobaXtem
+please login to the cluster via MobaXterm

 ---
 change directory to **project**.